Before We Were Yours Book Club Questions and Recipe

 If you loved books like Where the Crawdads Sing and To Kill a Mockingbird, you will love this story about another fiery young girl fighting the odds in the American South.

 If your book club picks Before We Were Yours to read, I’ve provided book club questions and a delicious recipe for your meeting below!
+So if you are looking for food ideas and more, keep reading!

 Here’s a brief summary of Before We Were Yours: